lks-ai/ComfyUI-StableAudioSampler/README.md

 ## Installation
 1. Make sure you have your `HF_TOKEN` environment variable for hugging face because model loading doesn't work just yet directly from a saved file
-2. Go ahead and download model from here for when we fix that: https://huggingface.co/stabilityai/stable-audio-open-1.0/blob/main/model.safetensors
+2. Go ahead and download model from here for when we fix that [Stable Audio Open on HuggingFace](https://huggingface.co/stabilityai/stable-audio-open-1.0/blob/main/model.safetensors)
 3. It should just run if you've got your environment variable set up

 There will definitely be issues because this is so new and it was coded quickly so we could test it out.